-"Sale or exchange" as used in Code Section 1248 includes redemption of stock and partial or complete liquidations that are normally taxed at capital gains rates.
+"Sale or exchange" as used in Code Section 1248 includes redemption of stock and partial or complete liquidations that are normally taxed at capital gains rates.47

 Note that the taxpayer must be the direct holder of the stock sold in order for Code Section 1248 to apply.
 The attribution theory applicable to subpart F income (where the income is treated as earned by the indirect U.S. shareholder of the CFC) does not apply in the Code Section 1248 context.
-Thus, if a U.S. beneficiary of a foreign trust would have dividend income if he sold the CFC directly, he does not have income if he is a beneficiary and the trust sells the stock until a distribution is made to him by the trust.

-ii.
-Insurance Companies
+Thus, if a U.S. beneficiary of a foreign trust would have dividend income if they sold the CFC directly, they do not have income if they are a beneficiary and the trust sells the stock until a distribution is issued by the trust.48 ii.
+Insurance Companies d.
+When the Shareholder Is Taxable

-When the U.S. person holds shares of a CFC insurance company then one of the issues is whether the character of the U.S. person's income is related person insurance income.
-The rule applicable to that issue is that the U.S. person is treated as a U.S. shareholder irrespective of what percentage of shares he owns if the foreign insurance company is a CFC.
+When the U.S. person holds shares of a CFC insurance company, then one of the issues is whether the character of the U.S. person's income is related-person insurance income.
+The rule applicable to that issue is that the U.S. person is treated as a U.S. shareholder irrespective of what percentage of shares they own if the foreign insurance company is a CFC.